 As We Said Above – It’s Not Just a Headache

 With the good medicines we have now people have noticed another thing about migraine headaches.
 There is more to it than just the headache and other obvious symptoms.
 After taking the right medication the headache, nausea, and other more obvious symptoms ease and eventually go away.
 But the other less obvious symptoms such as no motivation, little energy, dragging tiredness stay around a bit longer.
 When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
 Once the medication is fully effective the person feels just fine.

 For one, family, that is, the tendency to get migraines is genetically inherited.
 About 2 out of 3 people who get migraines have family members who also get them.

 The World Around You

 Many influences around in your environment can trigger a headache.
 The list is long and it’s a different list for different people.
 For some it’s food, as with the nitrates in hot dogs.
 For others it’s alcohol or smoking.
 Stress, being stressed out, is another pressure that can bring on a migraine, or being overly tired.
 Skipping meals is often a problem that invites a migraine.
-Weather changes, as when sunny skies turn to clouds and rain, or the other way ’round, can bring on a headache.
+Weather changes, maybe barometric changes, as when sunny skies turn to clouds and rain, or the other way ’round, can bring on a headache.

 Hormones Going Up and Down, Too